 Pearson VUE is a leading provider of licensing examinations for state and federal regulatory bodies in the US.
 It has a wide range of contracts to assess and certify professionals in the information technology, real estate, insurance, mortgage broking, contracting, employment and healthcare industries.

-Candidates can register for Pearson VUE exams by clicking here or by calling 1-800-704-3613 for assistance.
-For additional questions about Pearson VUE registration, contact the KSU Academic Testing Services team at 470-578-4800.
+Candidates can register for Pearson VUE exams by clicking here.
+For additional questions about Pearson VUE registration, contact the KSU Academic and Professional Testing Services team at 470-578-4800.

 Click here to view a list of exams offered by Pearson VUE.